wesvetter/.dotfiles/README.md

-TODO: Vim stuff
-  - gracefully degrade .vimrc
-  - compile MacVim
-  - setup Vundle
+TODO: make install script less clobber-ey
+TODO: allow for local config files

 What I did while setting up my new MBP:

-install Chrome
+install Chrome (and AdBlock)
 install Dropbox
 install iTerm2
   - configure it to not suck (e.g. use smaller font)